-There are almost 400 registered language schools throughout Japan, and they differ significantly in terms of size, purpose, student mix, and teaching methods.
+There are over 400 registered language schools throughout Japan, and they differ significantly in terms of size, purpose, student mix, and teaching methods.
 Some aim solely to prepare foreign students for higher education in Japan; others focus on providing short-term comprehensive courses.
 Many offer both.

 Short term courses often have a specific focus (daily conversation, business Japanese) and can be taken on a tourist visa.
 The summer courses are especially popular and usually include activities (calligraphy, tea ceremonies, firework events, etc.) organised by the schools so that the students can immerse themselves in both the culture and the language of Japan.

 Long term courses (one year or longer) are either comprehensive classes that focus on all aspects of the language with the final objective of attaining a pass in the JLPT N1 or N2 examinations, or they are preparatory courses that focus on getting the student into a higher education institution in Japan.
 Entrance to these courses will require a long-term visa.

 While understanding your objectives and the period you wish to study—or need to study—will help you narrow down your language school search, many of the key questions such as where to study and factors to be aware of when choosing a language school concern both short-term and long-term students alike.

 Where should I study?

 The question is partly rhetorical because it depends on your own personal preferences and budget.
 Approximately 40% of the Japanese language schools in the country are located in the capital, Tokyo, and the immediate thought of many students is that they definitely want to study there.
 And that’s understandable: Tokyo is a sprawling metropolis of 13 million people, offering world-class museums, galleries, nightlife, and there is always something going on.
 Indeed, it is better to think of it as a cluster of cities all merged into one.
 But Japan is a country of 125 million people and Tokyo isn’t the only option if you are looking for excitement.